Keto might be seen as a crash diet where you can take a pill or a drink and get the full benefits of nutritional

-More often than not, keto diet pills are a blend of BHB salts (beta-hydroxybutyrate), magnesium, and sodium that provides an immediate source of energy in the bloodstream that will be used up quickly.
+More often than not, keto diet pills are a blend of BHB salts (beta-hydroxybutyrate), magnesium, and sodium.
+They are designed to provide an immediate source of energy in the bloodstream that will be used up quickly.

 The formulas contained in keto pills are designed to help the body reach the state of ketosis.
 This occurs when your blood ketone levels reach a certain level (e.g. 1 mmol/L).
 The quality and taste of keto diet pills vary, but the most common salt versions are from the same few major suppliers.

 Exogenous ketones are the technical term for any kind of ketone made in a lab.
 Endogenous ketones, on the other hand, are the type that our own liver cells produce.

 Exogenous ketones can be ketone salts or ketone esters.
 They are typically used as a sports supplement or as a diet pill, but they’re all just called exogenous ketones in general.

 There is a bit of a difference between ketone esters and ketone salts.
 Both are used as keto diet pills.

 Ketone esters are ketones attached to a chemical add-on and ketone salts are ketones attached to a mineral, like salt, magnesium or potassium.

 Ketone esters are absorbed more quickly than other forms of ketones, which means they are able to raise blood ketone levels more rapidly.
 However, ketone esters can taste horrendous and have the potential to cause gastrointestinal distress.